 •The DB schema is generated for a new SPS when the SPS is created directly from a DB (File | New | New from DB or File | New | New from XML Column in DB Table).

-•The DB schema is added to a new empty SPS that has no schema sources (in the Design Overview sidebar).
+•The DB schema is added to a new empty SPS that has no schema sources or to an SPS with existing non-DB schema sources (in the Design Overview sidebar).

 The respective DB-schema-generation commands generate a temporary XML Schema from the selected DB and creates the schema as a schema source in the Schema Tree sidebar, or the command loads a DB-based schema (DB schema) from an XML DB.
 An element extraneous to the DB, called DB, is created as the document element, and the DB structure is created within this document element.
 During the schema creation process, you will be prompted to select which tables or data from the database you wish to import.
 These database tables will be created in the XML Schema as children of the DB element and also as items in the Global Templates list.